-Torre is located in the National Park of Serra da Estrela, and is the highest point of the Serra da Estrela range, which consists of all highest mountains on Portugal’s main land, and is surrounded by some other noticeable mountains like Polos Brancos (1706m), Cantaro Raso and the steep Cantaro Magro (1926m).
-The summit of Torre is actually more a plateau, with an area of several hectares that form the summit.
+Torre is located in the National Park of Serra da Estrela, and is the highest point of the Serra da Estrela range, which consists of all highest mountains on Portugal’s main land.
+Torre is surrounded by some other noticeable mountains like Poios Brancos (1706m), Cantaro Raso and the steep Cantaro Magro (1926m).
+The summit of Torre is actually a plateau, with an area of tens of square meters.

 Getting to the Summit

-When you are following this N339 road you will eventually spot the Covão do Meio (point ‘2’ at the Map at right!)
+When you are following this N339 road you will eventually spot the Covão do Meio Lake (point ‘2’ on the Map below).
 Park your car somewhere close to the lake and walk towards it.
 From here there are two routes up to Torre, as also can be seen on the map below.

-The path can be easily followed because ‘stone-men’ (piles of stones) are along the road, marked with red paint.
-Of course you can choose to take the west route up, and east route down or do it the other way around.
+The path can be easily followed because ‘stone-men’ (piles of stones) are along the trail, marked with red paint.
+A suggestion is to take the western route up, and eastern route down (or the other way around).
 Climbing gear is not needed for this trip.
-It is purely hiking and no steep parts have to be covered as well.
-It therefore is a destination for everyone.
+It is easy hiking in the T2 grade.
 Still, some good mountain shoes are recommended.

 Maps and Practical Information

 -->1:50,000 Gouveia 17D,

 These are available from the Instituto Geografico e Cadastral in Lisbon or regional offices in Porto, Castelo Branco and Coimbra.

 Some info on Manteigas:It is located inside the Estrela Park and therefore closer to the mountains.
 It is located at an altitude of 700 meters at the end of the famous Zezere valley, which is an ancient glacial valley.
 From this mountain town you have great views over the Estrela mountains.
 Especially the view towards Poios Brancos and the mighty Cantaro Magro are beautiful.